Sefefed/Renewly/README.md

 # 📊 Renewly — Smart Finance Tracker

 Renewly is a full‑stack web platform that helps teams keep recurring software and finance subscriptions under control.
-It currently delivers a polished landing page with animated interactions, full authentication flows, and a protected dashboard shell ready for deeper spend insights.
+It now ships with a polished landing page, production-ready authentication, and a modular insights dashboard powered by real subscription and billing analytics.

 ---